hapipal/confidence/README.md

 When asking for `'/key2'`, if no criteria set is provided or the criteria set does not include a value for the `'env'` filter, no value is available.
 Only when a criteria set with a key `'env'` and value `'production'` is provided, the value returned is `1`.

-Filtes can point to a nested value using '.' seperated tokens for accessing child values within the criteria object.
+Filters can point to a nested value using '.' seperated tokens for accessing child values within the criteria object.

 ```json
 {